The Cabana Arrives in Maya Beach, Belize

 Almost ready to lower flatbed and drive out from under.

 Before ya know it, all the poles are in place, attached to the house understructure, and Elmer jumps to the control, and lowers the flatbed, then drives the truck from beneath the Cabana.
-They proceed to installation of the stairs and hand rails, and before long, everything is completed.
+They proceed to the installation of the stairs and handrails, and before long, everything is completed.

 I would like to say that my entire experience with Linda Vista Home Construction was excellent.
-They are polite, hard working guys, and produce some fine work for the price of Cabanas.
-The whole process has been enjoyable, and I now have piece of mind, that I will be able to live in this cabana while my main home is built.
+They are polite, hard-working guys, and produce some fine work for the price of Cabanas.
+The whole process has been enjoyable, and I now have peace of mind, that I will be able to live in this cabana while my main home is built.
 All timelines were kept, which by Belize standards, doesn’t happen often.

 Our Tiny House now has a home.

 Stay tuned for the next chapter in this story, as things like the septic tank install, Electric install, and water come to the new Peterson residence.